 I have to tell you, this is one seriously comfy little settee.
 Many a day or evening, I curled up to read a good book and found myself dozing several hours later.
 It’s extremely sturdy and the outdoor elements don’t seem to do anything to it at all.

 Based on the style of Russell Woodard’s pieces, their durability, and their comfort, I have become a huge fan.
 I would love to get my hands on one of his extruded aluminum pieces.
 Check out this little number:

 Then there’s the famous ‘sculptura’ chair made of wire mesh.
 Woodard’s fiberglass and wire mesh pieces look terrific painted out in bold colours.

 What I did to it:

 This mid-century piece was in amazing condition, so it needed no help in the paint or structure department.
 However, it came without any cushions.
 I searched high and low for a settee cushion that would fit.
 I finally discovered that Pier 1’s Calliope outdoor settee cushions intended for their wicker furniture are a perfect fit!
-It was a little pricey at $90, but considering the settee was free for me (and even if it weren’t free, it’s so nice, it’s worth the price) I jumped on it.
+It was a little pricey at $90, at the time I bought it, but considering the settee was free for me (and even if it weren’t free, it’s so nice, it’s worth the price) I jumped on it.
 I chose the soft blue “Maui” fabric to go with my ‘island eclectic’ deck theme.
 The great thing about Pier 1 is that they don’t seem to ever change their cushion shapes; I had an old 1980s Pier 1 wicker chair–my very first piece of furniture that I bought in my teens–and I was able to get a new seat cushion to match the settee 25 years later!

 As for the decorative cushions, they were a fabric remnant from my old bench cushions which I cut up to make little throw pillows for the settee and the chair.